-Times have changed though.
-Throughout my 20s I was plagued with digestive problems.
-I was told I had IBS, then a stomach ulcer and acid reflux.
-I sometimes had days and days off work because I couldn’t move from the house with diarrhoea and stomach pain.
+In my 20s I was plagued with digestive problems.
+I was diagnosed with IBS, a stomach ulcer and acid reflux.
+I sometimes had days or weeks off work – I couldn’t move from the house because of diarrhoea and stomach pain.
 By the time I was 29 I could rarely eat a meal out without severe consequences.
-I started to experiment with different diets – Michel Montignac’s Dine out and Lose Weight diet seemed to suit me best in the early 90s.
-It was really the precursor to the Atkins diet – an early form of low carb and food combining.
+I started to experiment with different diets – Michel Montignac’s Dine out and Lose Weight diet suited me best in the early 90s.
+It was the precursor to the Atkins diet – an early form of low carb and food combining.